Yuze-Zhao/Yuze-Zhao.github.io/index.md

 Here is **Chaoan Li (李朝安)**.

-I am a master student majoring in **Pure Mathematical** at Beijing Normal University.
-Currently, I work as a research assistant in the Innovative Intellectual Base for Pure Mathematical, Harmonic Analysis and its Applications, advised by [Prof. Dachun Yang](http://math0.bnu.edu.cn/~dcyang/index.html).
+I am a Ph.D. student majoring in **Data Science** at Texas A&M University.
+Currently, I work as a research assistant in the Wm Michael Barnes ’64 Department of Industrial & Systems Engineering, advised by [Dr. Rui Tuo](http://math0.bnu.edu.cn/~dcyang/index.html).

 If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *chaoan@tamu.edu*